-Gretchen Krumdiek will be entering into her second season as the Bobcat Volleyball program’s first head coach.
+Gretchen Krumdiek will be entering into her third season as the Bobcat Volleyball program’s first head coach.

 Krumdiek made her way into the history books at Georgia College on Sept.
 5, 2013 by coaching her team against Fort Valley State University in the sport’s inaugural season.
 The Bobcats recorded their first victory by sweeping Fort Valley 25-4, 25-20, and 25-15 in front of over 2,500 rabid Bobcat fans.

 During her first season, Krumdieck had a player receive conference recognition, as Rachel Reynolds was awarded the Peach Belt Freshman of the Year.
 The Bobcats finished their inaugural season 6-23 overall and 2-16 in the Peach Belt.

-The Georgia College volleyball team has made a statement about reaching out to the local community this past year.
+The Georgia College volleyball team has made a statement about reaching out to the local community.
 During the season the team hosted events during matches such as a “White-Out to Wipe Out Cancer”, Make-A-Wish raffles, “Stand Up To Hunger” night, and a salute to all servicemen.
-Not only did the team host theme nights for their matches but they have been involved in holding camps for kids in the community to come meet the team, learn volleyball skills, and have a fun.
+Not only did the team host theme nights for their matches but they have been involved in holding camps for kids in the community to come meet the team, learn volleyball skills, and have fun.

 Prior to taking the helm at Georgia College, Krumdieck spent three seasons as the assistant coach for the Division I Davidson Wildcats.
 During the 2010 campaign, she stepped in as Interim Head Coach and led the ‘Cats to a 16-18 record and fourth place finish in the South Division of the Southern Conference.
 Her main duties as an assistant included helping with practice and match preparation, team travel, scouting opponents, coordinating special projects and serving as assistant camp director.